hbishnoi/Django-CRUD-application/README.md

 Download this zip code and run them into your IDE or command prompt —

-To apply changes into database like creating the table for the application with some other tables run this command:
+To apply changes into database like creating tables for the application, run this command:
 > python manage.py migrate

-To run server where your project will run into the browser run this command:
+To run server on your browser where your project will run, run this command:
 > python manage.py server

 Now click on the link http://127.0.0.1:8000/ in your terminal or command prompt which ever you are using.